chrisbaglieri/quake/README.md

 Questions or Problems?
 ----------------------

-If you have any issues, please add an [issue on GitHub](https://github.com/chrisbaglieri/quake/issues) or fork the project and send a pull request.
+If you have any issues, please [add them to GitHub](https://github.com/chrisbaglieri/quake/issues) or fork the project and send a pull request (with tests of course).
 The tests are very straight forward, nothing more than minitest; yay for simplicity!